Assam: Girijananda Chowdhury University signs MoU with Numaligarh Refinery

 Guwahati: Girijananda Chowdhury University (GCU) has taken a major step to enhance industry-academia collaboration in Assam by signing a Memorandum of Understanding (MoU) with Numaligarh Refinery Limited (NRL).

-The agreement was signed at GCU’s Azara campus by Mr. Nalini Kanta Buragohain, CGM (CA), NRL, and Prof. Dipankar Saha, Registrar, GCU, in the presence of key dignitaries from both institutions.
+The agreement was signed at GCU’s Azara campus by Nalini Kanta Buragohain, CGM (CA), NRL, and Dipankar Saha, Registrar, GCU, in the presence of key dignitaries from both institutions.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Among those present at the signing ceremony were NRL Managing Director Bhaskar Jyoti Phukan, SSA Society President Shri Jasoda Ranjan Das, and GCU Vice Chancellor Prof. Kandarpa Das.
-Speaking on the occasion, Mr. Phukan emphasized the importance of emerging technologies and their impact on the environment, particularly in the context of the global climate crisis.
+Among those present at the signing ceremony were NRL Managing Director Bhaskar Jyoti Phukan, SSA Society President Jasoda Ranjan Das, and GCU Vice Chancellor Kandarpa Das.
+Speaking on the occasion, Phukan emphasized the importance of emerging technologies and their impact on the environment, particularly in the context of the global climate crisis.

 The MoU aims to foster collaboration through joint events, knowledge-sharing initiatives, and research opportunities.